tarantool/doc/doc/book/replication/repl_sync.rst

 set to 2, but the transaction was still committed even though there is only one replica.
 This is because the master instance itself also participates in the quorum.

-Now if the second instance is down, the first one won't be able to commit any synchronous change.
+Now, if the second instance is down, the first one won't be able to commit any synchronous change.

 .. code-block:: lua